-On May 20, 2021, the Company, drew down \$91,000 under a secured sustainability linked loan facility with ABN AMRO Bank N.V, dated May 14, 2021, which was used to refinance existing loans which were treated as extinguished.
-The loan is repayable in 20 consecutive quarterly installments of \$3,390 each and a balloon of \$23,200 payable together with the last installment, on May 20, 2026.
+On May 20, 2021, the Company, drew down \$91,000 under a secured sustainability linked loan facility with ABN AMRO Bank N.V, dated May 14, 2021, which was used to refinance existing loans.
+The loan was repayable in consecutive quarterly instalments of \$3,390 each and a balloon of \$23,200 payable together with the last instalment, on May 20, 2026.
+On August 22, 2022, and following the sale and leaseback agreements of the vessels Santa Barbara and New Orleans, which were mortgaged to secure the loan, the Company prepaid an amount of \$30,791, which was the part of the loan attributed to the two vessels.
+Unamortized finance costs relating to the part of the loan prepaid, were written off to "(Loss)/gain on extinguishment of debt" in the 2022 consolidated statement of operations.
+Following this prepayment, the loan is repayable in consecutive quarterly instalments of \$1,980 and a balloon of \$13,553 payable together with the last instalment, on May 20, 2026.
 The loan bears interest at LIBOR plus a margin of 2.15% per annum, which may be adjusted annually by maximum 10 basis points upwards or downwards, subject to the performance under certain sustainability KPIs.
-Debt issuance costs amounted to \$736.

-Danish Ship Finance A/S: On April 30, 2015, the Company drew down \$30,000 under a loan agreement, which is repayable in 28 equal consecutive quarterly installments of \$500 each and a balloon of \$16,000 payable together with the last installment on April 30, 2022.
-The loan bears interest at LIBOR plus a margin of 2.15%.
-The loan was prepaid in full on May 20, 2021 and unamortized costs were written off to Loss/(gain) on extinguishment of debt in the 2021 consolidated statement of operations.
+Danish Ship Finance A/S: On April 30, 2015, the Company drew down \$30,000 under a loan agreement, which was repayable in 28 equal consecutive quarterly instalments of \$500 each and a balloon of \$16,000 payable together with the last instalment on April 30, 2022.
+The loan which bore interest at LIBOR plus a margin of 2.15% was prepaid in full on May 20, 2021, and unamortized costs were written off to "(Loss)/gain on extinguishment of debt" in the 2021 consolidated statement of operations.